suri2501/Aerospace-IIT-KGP-PhD-Student/README.md

 ## Points
 - main.pdf
 - How to remote lab system (see remote.mp4).
+- How to structure a research paper [click here](https://www.nature.com/scitable/topicpage/scientific-papers-13815490/)
 - How to write article in LyX
 - Beamer presentation in LyX
 - Synopsis & Thesis submission procedure is also included (Thanks to Nagappa Siddgonde)